 Theoretical (qualitative) prediction of exothermic (with release of energy) nuclear reaction, in fusing together two light nuclei to form a heavier nucleus and in splitting heavy nucleus to form middle order (lower mass number) nuclei, is evident from the shape of BE per nucleon versus mass number graph.
-Also calculate disintegration energy Q for a heavy nucleus (A=240) with BE/A \sim 7.6 MeV per nucleon split into two equal halves with A=120 each and $BE/A \sim 8.5$ MeV/nucleon; Q ~ 200 MeV.
-Nuclear fission: Any one equation of fission reaction.
-Chain reaction- controlled and uncontrolled: nuclear reactor and nuclear bomb.
+Also calculate the disintegration energy Q for a heavy nucleus (A=240) with $BE/A \sim 7.6$ MeV per nucleon split into two equal halves with A=120 each and $BE/A \sim 8.5 MeV/nucleon; Q \sim 200 MeV.$ Nuclear fission: Any one equation of fission reaction.
+Chain reactioncontrolled and uncontrolled; nuclear reactor and nuclear bomb.
 Main parts of a nuclear reactor including their functions - fuel elements, moderator, control rods, coolant, casing; criticality; utilization of energy output - all qualitative only.
-Fusion, simple example of $4^{-1}H \rightarrow {}^{4}He$ and its nuclear reaction equation; requires very high temperature ~ 106 degrees; difficult to achieve; hydrogen bomb: thermonuclear energy production in the sun and stars. of chain [Details reaction required].
+Fusion, simple example of 4 ${}^{1}H \rightarrow {}^{4}He$ and its nuclear reaction equation; requires very high temperature ~ 106 degrees; difficult to achieve; hydrogen bomb; thermonuclear energy production in the sun and stars.
+[Details of chain reaction not required].